hashicorp/design-system/website/docs/components/table/partials/accessibility/accessibility.md

 ## Focus in Tables

-- Table headers and labels are not eligible to recieve focus, rather, focus will move through interactive elements (sort and tooltip buttons) contained within the header sequentially.
+- Table headers and labels are not eligible to receive focus, rather, focus will move through interactive elements (sort and tooltip buttons) contained within the header sequentially.
 - Interactive elements within cells will receive focus, but entire cells and entire rows will not.

 !!!
 Do